Magic Player shows up and wins One Piece TCG pre-release with no preparation.

 Gem Blenders – 2023

-Instead, it’s back to Pokemon’s energy system with Gems, except now instead of thresholds for attacks, they’re thresholds for evolution.
-It’s a bit too entwined with the rest of the games systems to concisely comment on, but I will note that the game does have the same problems as Pokemon does.
-A bit better then lands, but not much.
+Instead, it’s back to Pokemon’s energy system (but called gems).
+Except now instead of thresholds for attacks, they’re thresholds for evolution.
+It’s a bit too entwined with the rest of the game’s systems to concisely comment on, but I will note that the game does have the same problems as Pokemon does.
+A bit better than lands, but not much.

 Disney Lorcana – 2023